philzook58/philzook58.github.io/_notes/Languages/datalog.md

 "It is a form of partial evaluation: at query time, rewrite (specialize) the entire program to an equivalent one, then evaluate it bottom-up.
 A binding-time analysis identifies which predicates benefit from specialization.
 Sideways-information passing strategy guides the rewrite."
 "I see it as a way to "hack" a bottom-up execution (from facts) into computing top-down (from queries).
 John Gallagher's query-answer transformation is related to that and used for program analysis https://arxiv.org/pdf/1405.3883.pdf, https://bishoksan.github.io/papers/scp18.pdf"

+Emulating clp evaluation of prolog.
+The constraint store.
+Dif constraint into egglog.
+What matters in a prolog context.
+Order of goals hypothetically doesn’t matter?
+We want to hash cons to unique representatives of stuff that doesn't matter.
+Scoping of fresh vars?
+Maybe a list of clauses that produced fresh vars.
+Does that order matter in principle?
+It might because unification can
+Dif kind of lets us do a piece of scope escape prevention.
+Doesn’t contain.
+What causes unification vars to exists?
+Presence fresh in a rule.
+De bruin as cause.
+The binders cause variables to exist.
+Hence de bruin is close to a canonical rep.
+Varmap says usage sites cause to exist?
+Existential var in body.
+We can choose to ignore in datalog.
+Or we can say it would have been grounded eventually by some grounding site.
+(Or terminated on a ground fact.) yeah.
+A non ground fact could be seen as a new kind of constant?

 ## Examples